Regulation

 Additionally, Rich Earth Institute is working to update code language and policy documents, such as the Uniform Plumbing Code (UPC), to include approved practices for urine recycling.
 To this end, in 2020 we launched the Golden Ribbon Committee in partnership with Nutrient Networks and Recode.
 Through this collaborative project, we will work to advance the regulation of urine reuse.
 Our project goal is to create rules and policies for a national urine reuse standard that can then be adopted into state and local site development and building codes.

-In 2023, Mathew Lippincott and the Rich Part Institute launched an Ecosan Permitting Group.
+In 2023, Mathew Lippincott and the Rich Earth Institute launched an Ecosan Permitting Group.
 This group convenes via bimonthly Zoom meetings to discuss US regulatory pathways for ecological sanitation, including focus on specific projects and strategies to address their permitting challenges.
 Fill out this form to join the group!

 Compost Toilets